camaderal/skbot-sample/README.md

 - **Dialogs** – The `dialogs` package includes a login dialog enabling OAuth sign‑in when single sign‑on is configured.
 - **Tracing and logging** – The `trace` package configures OpenTelemetry and logging, allowing telemetry to be sent to Azure Monitor when connection information is present.

+## Setup

+The recommended way to work with this repository is using the provided dev container.
+Open the folder in Visual Studio Code and choose **Reopen in Container** when prompted.
+The `.devcontainer` folder sets up a ready-made Python 3.10 environment with required tools and extensions.

+If you prefer to run locally, install dependencies with:

+```bash
+pip install -r requirements.txt
+```

 ## Development

 The project targets Python 3.10.
-Development container definitions are provided under `.devcontainer`.
 Formatting, linting and type checks are configured via `pyproject.toml` and can be executed with `make check-all`.

-To install dependencies locally:

-```bash
-pip install -r requirements.txt
-```

 To run the bot during development: